Town Boy: Plot

 Following events in The Kampung Boy, 10-year old Mat resumes his studies away from family at a boarding school in Ipoh, the state capital of Perak.
-However, his residency at the boarding school only lasts a year, as his family would also relocate to Ipoh, settling in a low-cost housing estate in the suburb of Sungai Rokam, courtesy of a Perak state government grant scheme for villagers from satellite settlements within the Kinta Valley region eligible to settle in the state capital.
+However, his residency at the boarding school only lasts a year, as his family would also relocate to Ipoh, settling in a low-cost housing estate in the suburb of Sungai Rokam, courtesy of a Perak state government grant scheme for villagers from satellite settlements within the Kinta Valley region.

 Mat regularly explores Ipoh with younger brother Rahman, describing it as the cleanest in the country (a title which it held non-consecutively alongside George Town, Penang), and excited by the hustle and bustle of the city.
 At 13, Mat continues his secondary school studies at Anderson School, where he befriends a Chinese boy named Frankie and exchanges stories about their lives and interests.

 After school, Frankie invites Mat to a shophouse in town where the former's family operates a kopitiam on the ground floor and lives on the floor above.
 While feasting on baos, Frankie shows Mat his family's radiogram and vinyl record collection (a luxury that Mat had not experienced before due to his family's lower income), and they dance to "Rock Around the Clock".
 The next day, Mat and Frankie go out together ostensibly to go to the library, but actually head to the Jubilee Park amusement centre where they watch women dancing by a vending machine and are consequently chased away by the security guard.
-On another occasion, Mat and Frankie participate in a school marathon, but they are caught by the headmaster and discipline teacher for straying off the designated path, crossing the Kinta River via bridge instead of swimming across the river as per the event's rules.
+On another occasion, Mat and Frankie participate in a school marathon, but are confronted by the headmaster and discipline teacher for straying off the designated path, crossing the Kinta River via bridge instead of swimming across the river as per the event's rules.